BOOKINGS ARE OPEN FOR SARDINE RUN 2019

 You will have an experienced dive guide with you for your safety, and will spend days 3 – 7 experiencing the majesty of the Sardine Run.
 Your cylinder and weights will be provided.

 Because we received detailed updates on marine life movement every morning, we are able to take you to wherever the action is happening on any given day!

 After each sea day you will have the opportunity to relax at the lodge, or enjoy a local excursion if you’re up for it.
+Evenings are spent having dinner and enjoying a few drinks with our team and guests, chatting about the days adventures as well as what the coming days will bring.
 Overnight at the lodge and be ready and fresh for the following day’s action.

 Transfer to King Shaka International airport for flights after 4pm.

 After an early start you will be on the road back to Durban’s King Shaka International airport.
 Please ensure your flights home depart later than 4pm.